 FAQ: Deaf and Hard of Hearing Transfer Students

 Gallaudet University, located in Washington, D.C., currently has approximately 2,000 students enrolled in undergraduate and graduate programs.
-Transfer students make up 18% of the University's undergraduate student body and include deaf and hard of hearing students from over 90 universities and colleges.
+Transfer students make up 18 percent of the University's undergraduate student body, and include deaf, hard of hearing and hearing students from over 90 universities and colleges.

 How do I transfer to Gallaudet University?

-Gallaudet's Office of Admissions will process your application file after receiving all the following items from you: application, $50 application fee, two essays (topics listed in application), two recommendation letters, official high school transcript, and college transcript(s) from all of your previously attended and/or current college, ACT/SAT scores, and an audiogram.
+Gallaudet's Office of Undergraduate Admissions will process your application file after receiving all the following items from you: application, $50 application fee, one essay, one recommendation letter from an academic teacher, transcripts from all high schools and college transcript(s) you previously attended, your ACT/SAT scores, and an audiogram.

 Do I need to fill out a transfer application?

-Yes, fill out the undergraduate transfer application online or download an application.
+Yes, fill out the undergraduate transfer application online.

 Do I need to retake the ACT or SAT to be able to transfer to Gallaudet?